FilaGM/peml-language/README.md

 ### Name attribute

+This attribute has to be in every element or you are going to run in problems.
-You have to add `name` attribute for every element like ```name="example"``` because if the names mach for two or more elements you are not going to be able identifi them in scripts.
+You can read more about naming in [Compiling naming](#compiling-naming) You have to add `name` attribute for every element like ```name="example"``` because if the names mach for two or more elements you are not going to be able identifi them in scripts.

 ## Compiling
+### Compiling naming

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)